The best garden shredders should have a cutting width of at least 40 mm, so they can tackle tough branches and trimmings.

 This is a money saver too – no need to buy bark or similar insulation from the garden centre!

 Feeding garden matter back into your soil is a great idea.
 Not only does it give your plants added nutrients, it acts as a barrier against weeds.
-What’s more, some nice wood chippings look very attractive too.
-All you need is a good garden shredder and you’re set!
+What’s more, wood chippings can look very attractive too.
+All you need is a good garden waste shredder and you’re all set!

 What Are The Different Types of Garden Shredders

-Impact Shredders – These have a blade that spins at a very high frequency – many over 4,000 times per minute.
-As the matter passes through, the blade chops it into small pieces.
+As the organic matter and woody material passes through, the fast-spinning blade chops it into small pieces.
 This is generally the best garden shredder type for most households.

-Turbine Cutter Shredders – These shredders combine the technologies of both Impact and Roller to crush and chop the matter as it passes through.
-This gives you the best of both worlds, and a shredder like this can handle both ‘greens’ and ‘browns’.
+These shredders combine the technologies of both ‘impact’ and ‘roller’ shredders to crush and chop the matter as it passes through.

-A wood chipper is heavy duty and better tailored to larger branches and trees.
+A wood chipper is also heavy duty and better suited to tearing through larger branches and trees.
 If you’re working industrially cutting trees, or have one fallen tree in your garden, you’re going to need a wood chipper.
-These can be hired for a day which can prove helpful.
+These can be hired for a day which is useful, as they’re not garden tools that a standard household will require often.

 Models can range significantly in how much they weigh.